rahulamarwal/OpenCVCricketerFaceRecognizer/README.md

 OpenCV is an open-source library used by most of the Developers because of its simplicity.
 I have used OpenCV in here to read image and Capturing image

 For Model processing I used Linear Regression, SVM, Random Forest, XGBRegerssor, ExtraTreesRegressor, GridSearchCV and then select the best from them.

+The Training Dataset used contain 600 images and test dataset contain 200 images of these cricketer.

 I converted The Image in Wavelet tranform and the combined original with it.
 The wavelet transform is a way of expressing a signal as a collection of smaller wavelets.